 Foods to avoid on raw diets are cooked foods, baked or roasted foods, sweets, pastries, other processed snack foods, table salt, pasteurized foods and drinks, coffee, tea, and alcohol.

 Because a raw food diet doesn't include junk food, you’ll probably lose weight by following it.

 But raw diets are very restrictive and difficult for many people to follow for more than a few weeks.

 Meal replacement shake plans substitute one or more meals with nutrition protein shakes to cut calories for weight loss.

 The concept of the diet is making weight loss simple by drinking a shake for breakfast and lunch, and eating a well-balanced nutritious dinner.

 Meal replacement shake diets are designed with convenience in mind.

-Instead of drinking shakes for breakfast and lunch, replace just one meal or snack daily with a homemade protein shake recipe containing about 250-300 calories each!
+Instead of drinking shakes for breakfast and lunch, replace just one meal or snack daily with one of these homemade protein shake recipes!